This post was updated on April 25, 2023

 #1 Best Solid Color Deck Stain | #2 Best Solid Color Deck Stain | #2 Best Solid Color Deck Stain |

-Solid Color Deck Stain Reviews for 2023
+Top-Rated Solid Color Deck Stains for 2025

-1. Restore-A-Deck Solid Color Deck Stain Rating
+1. Restore-A-Deck Solid Stain – Best Overall

 Stain Type: Solid Color (Opaque) Wood Stain – Water Based